ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.appliance_monitoring_query_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div><code>interval_type</code> Defines interval between the values in hours and mins,                    for which aggregation will apply This parameter is mandatory.</div>
+                        <div><em>interval_type</em> enumerated type Defines interval between the values in hours and mins, for which aggregation will apply This parameter is mandatory.</div>
                 </td>
             </tr>
             <tr>